sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/QuadraticTwists.md

    * MR2464773 (2010d:11059) Swinnerton-Dyer, Peter.
 The effect of twisting on the 2-Selmer group.
 Math.
 Proc.
 Cambridge Philos.
 Soc.
 145 (2008), no. 3, 513–526.
    * Kane, Daniel.
 On the Ranks of the 2-Selmer Groups of Twists of a Given Elliptic Curve.
 Preprint. http://arxiv.org/pdf/1009.1365v1
    * PDFs of these papers have been placed in my public directory at MSRI, which can be accessed by typing `cd ~weigandt/Public` at a terminal prompt.

- * The second meeting will be Friday, Feb.
-11. Daniel Kane will discuss his work related to the subject.
+ * The next meeting will be Tuesday, March 15 the time will be 2pm pending the availability of the Baker boardroom.